Sij-Agentic/scoutAgent/schemas/README.md

 MCP Reddit tools:
 - `reddit_search_and_fetch_threads` — cache-backed (reads `data/reddit_cache/threads/*.json`).
 - `reddit_api_search_and_fetch_threads` — API-backed via `sources/reddit_client.py` (uses cache for persistence).

+v1.1 enhancements:
+- Plan nodes can carry exact MCP `tool` names and optional `params` for deterministic dispatch.
+- Optional `code` field can be included for transparency but is never required for execution.
+- During planning, available tools are discovered via MCP and listed in the prompt to ensure the LLM only uses valid tool names.

 Notes:
 - Keep the plan small and deterministic; favor references to cached files for large data.